Rising bubbles draw surface patterns: a numerical study: Results and discussion

 Stage IV is characterized by the pair collision between bubbles 0 and 1, which continues to accelerate bubble 0.
 The radial velocity of bubble 0 rapidly reaches its maximum value over the entire bubble motion, followed by a short period of deceleration caused again by the confinement of the deformed bump.
 The instantaneous configuration is similar to that shown in Fig.~\ref{fig:collision}(c), but with bubble numbers $-1$ and 0 replaced by 0 and 1, respectively.

-Being pushed away from the center by bubble 1, the subsequent motion of bubble 0 in stage V is driven by the divergent radial flow (mechanism (iv) in section~\ref{subsec:overview}).
-This effect of flow advection is demonstrated by the streamlines shown in Fig.~\ref{fig:flowField}(a).
+Being pushed away from the center by bubble 1, the subsequent motion of bubble 0 in stage V is driven by the divergent radial flow (process (iv) in section~\ref{subsec:overview}).
+This effect of flow advection is demonstrated by the streamlines shown in Fig.~\ref{fig:flowField1}.
 The bubble continues moving within the bump until it encounters the edge of it, where the bubble experiences a temporary deceleration due to the transition between the bumped and horizontal free surface.
-This reason can be deduced from Fig.~\ref{fig:velocity}(b), where the vertical dashed line indicates that the local minimum radial velocity occurs exactly when the bubble reaches the flat liquid surface from a higher elevation.
+This can be seen in Fig.~\ref{fig:velocity2}, where the vertical dashed line indicates that the local minimum radial velocity occurs exactly when the bubble reaches the flat liquid surface from a higher elevation.

-After escaping from the bump, in stage VI, bubble 0 assumes a purely radial motion, as evidenced by the negligible circumferential velocity shown in Fig.~\ref{fig:velocity}(b).
-According to the contour lines in Fig.~\ref{fig:flowField}(b), the radial velocity of the bubbles is smaller than that of the surrounding liquid, revealing that the bubbles are passively advected by the radial liquid flow in the surface layer.
-During this stage, both the radial and vertical velocity components of the bubble undergo mild fluctuations over time, as shown in Fig.~\ref{fig:velocity}(b).
+After escaping from the bump, in stage VI, bubble 0 assumes a purely radial motion.
+Figure~\ref{fig:flowField2} presents the contour lines of the liquid's radial velocity in a horizontal plane slightly below the free surface.
+According to this figure, the radial velocity of the bubbles is smaller than that of the surrounding liquid, revealing that the bubbles are passively advected by the divergent liquid flow in the surface layer.
+During this stage, both the radial and vertical velocity components of the bubble undergo mild fluctuations over time, as can be observed in Fig.~\ref{fig:velocity2}.
 These fluctuations are likely caused by the outward-propagating annular surface waves faintly visible in the top row of Fig.~\ref{fig:patterns}.
 Due to volume conservation and viscous dissipation, the radial flow weakens with increasing radius.
-The bubbles gradually decelerate and eventually stop at some distance from the center.
+The bubbles gradually decelerate and eventually stop at some distance from the center, forming discrete clusters, as is evident in Figs.~\ref{fig:experiment}, \ref{fig:patterns}(c), and \ref{fig:patterns}(d).